-Conversations about how much money you have, how much money you make, what you can and can’t afford – these are typically considered off limits and rude in normal day to day interaction.
+Conversations about how much money you have, how much money you make, what you can and can’t afford – these are typically considered off limits in normal day to day interaction.

 Who’s asking about my money?